The Foothills Natural Areas Management Plan Update

 Work on the plan includes setting goals and strategies for promoting ecological integrity, protecting natural and cultural resources, and connecting people to nature.
 The process for developing the Foothills Plan also includes analyzing the existing management plan, evaluating visitor amenities (including trails) and facilitating a public engagement process.

-The final Management Plan product is planned to be released in the third quarter of 2019.
+The final Management Plan product is planned to be released in early fall 2019.
 To achieve the outcomes described in the plan, a handful of specific projects will be outlined to be accomplished in the next 1-3 years.
-The final Management Plan will describe goals and establish a timeline for management decisions.

 The Foothills Plan Public Engagement Process